Continually Updated Clinical Reference

 Patients on dialysis and following coronary artery bypass grafting surgery

 Patients who are on renal dialysis are at high risk for cardiac death and have a large burden of cardiovascular disease and cardiovascular disease risk factors.
-Cardiac rehabilitation can promote improved survival of nondialysis patients after coronary artery bypass grafting (CABG) surgery and is covered by Medicare, but no previous studies have investigated whether dialysis patients' survival after CABG may be improved as a function of cardiac rehabilitation.
+Cardiac rehabilitation can promote improved survival of nondialysis patients after coronary artery bypass grafting (CABG) surgery and is covered by Medicare, [24] but no studies have investigated whether dialysis patients' survival after CABG may be improved as a function of cardiac rehabilitation.

-Exercise training involves certain risks, especially in patients with undiagnosed or undertreated myocardial ischemia, ventricular arrhythmias, or LV dysfunction.
+Overview Exercise training involves certain risks, especially in patients with undiagnosed or undertreated myocardial ischemia, ventricular arrhythmias, or LV dysfunction.
 The intensity of exercise must be kept below the level of exercise at which the abnormalities were elicited during the risk stratification and testing phase.

-Selection of patients
+Selection of Patients

 • Severe LV dysfunction, LV ejection fraction (EF) less than 30%, congestive heart failure (CHF), and history of cardiogenic shock